kut-man/Final-Project/README.md

 ### Now we will create register window:

-That means if a user press register button on main screen then a new window will appear where users have to enter a username and password.
+That means if a user press register button on the main screen, new window will appear where users have to enter a username and password.
 This way they can register themselves.
 So let’s see how to do that.

 ```